-- Pulseless arrest assumed due to hyperkalemia - o 3 gm (30 mL) slow IV/IO push. - Renal Failure with known or suspected hyperkalemia Crush or suspension injury with known or suspected hyperkalemia 3 gm (30 mL) IV/IO over 5 minutes. - Calcium channel blocker overdose with hypotension and bradycardia - Contact Base for order.
+- Pulseless arrest assumed due to hyperkalemia o 3 gm (30 mL) slow IV/IO push. - Renal Failure with known or suspected hyperkalemia Known or suspected hyperkalemia with ECG changes Crush or suspension injury with known or suspected hyperkalemia

+3 gm (30 mL) IV/IO over 5 minutes. - Calcium channel blocker overdose with hypotension and bradycardia - Contact Base for order.
 3 gm (30 mL) IV/IO over 5 minutes.
 Dose may be repeated every 5 minutes for total of 3 doses.

-- Calcium channel blocker overdose with hypotension for age and bradycardia Contact Base for order, 60 mg/kg (0.6 ml /kg) not to exceed 1 g IV/IO over 5 minutes - Contact Base for order.
+- Calcium channel blocker overdose with hypotension for age and bradycardia - Contact Base for order.
 60 mg/kg (0.6 mL/kg), not to exceed 1 g, IV/IO over 5 minutes.
 May repeat every 5 minutes for total of 3 doses.